EduardoSaviandeOliveira/Dice-Simulator/README.md

 - Options reading functions must be passed as variables to be read byparameter (by reference);

-- To save the statistical data, make a vector of 100 positions and use;

-up to the value that is needed, make a function that resets all its values paragraph 0;
+- To save the statistical data, make a vector of 100 positions and use up to the value that is needed, make a function that resets all its values paragraph 0;

 - The display function as statistics must be one, called by the rotation functions